 When it comes to books, longer certainly doesn’t mean better.
 While getting lost in an epic novel for weeks on end is exciting, sometimes you just want to curl up on a dark January evening and consume a story in one go.
 With so many people setting themselves reading challenges at the start of the year here are the

 One of the saddest things about reading a book you really love is finishing it.
 It feels like a loss leaving the characters or author's voice behind.
 In that sense, shorter books lose out.
 However, just because a book has fewer pages doesn’t mean it can’t be as jam packed with amazing writing.
 And if it takes you an evening to finish the book whose to say you can’t read it again?
 Here are some of the best short reads to get stuck into ASAP.

-1. ‘Sula’ by Toni Morrison
+1 ‘Sula’ by Toni Morrison

 The Reluctant Fundamentalist even if it’s just for a night.
 A chance meeting in Lahore with a stranger leads the protagonist to learn all about his life.
 However, as the story takes a turn it becomes clear there was nothing coincidental about this meeting.
 Buy it here.
 5 ‘Heartburn’ by Nora Ephron

 Heartburn is no exception.
 Coming to the end of her pregnancy, cookery writer Rachel finds out that the husband she thought was devoted to her is actually cheating on her.
 She embarks on a journey to win him back, get revenge, and cook up some seriously amazing dishes in the process.
 Buy it here.
 6 ‘We Should All Be Feminists’ by Chimamanda Ngozi Adichie

 Flawless Chimamanda Ngozi Adichie outlines what it’s like to identify as a woman and feminist in the 21st century.
 Many women have the vote and the right to go out and work, but when little girls are still taught to value their appearance and marriage above anything else we hardly have equality.
 Buy it here.
 7 ‘Different Seasons’ by Stephen King

 Different Seasons and were the basis for Stand By Me, Apt Pupil, and The Shawshank Redemption.
 With murder, coercion, and extremely bizarre behaviour, you could dip into each of these stories over four nights.
 Just make sure you’re not in the house alone.
 Buy it here.
 8 ‘If You're Not Yet Like Me’ by Edan Lepucki

 Joellyn leaves no stone unturned telling her unborn daughter about how she came to be.
 From having a particularly dysfunctional courtship with unemployed, poorly dressed Zachary to learning to not judge herself and accept her new life.